wlloyduw/ContainerProfiler/README.md

 ## GENERAL INFORMATION
 The Container Profiler can be used as a tool to profile an application or workflow by taking interval snapshots of a collection of linux resource utilization metrics throughout the course of the job.
 These snapshots are then stored as JSON data which can then be used to see how the metrics changed once the job is finished.

 In order to use the Container Profiler, a container with an application/workflow/script to be run and profiled is needed.
+Use of Linux as the Docker host operating system is recommended.
 ### Overview: Running the Container Profiler